panzerdp/dmitripavlutin.com/content/posts/076-javascript-scope/index.md

 The lexical scope consists of the outer function scopes determined statically.
 Any function, no matter the place where being executed, can access the variables of its lexical scope (this is the concept of [closure](/simple-explanation-of-javascript-closures/)).

-The scope is a crucial concept that every JavaScript developer should master well.
+The scope is a crucial concept that every JavaScript developer must understand.